Thib-G/extract-carte-sciensano/README.md

 ![Rename fields](img-readme/130-layer-properties.png)

- * We can also set the points' color to the same color as the raster by using a data-driven property for the marker's color:
+ * We can also set the points' color to the same color as the raster by using a data-defined property for the marker's color:

 ![Point symbology](img-readme/140-point-symbology.png)